 Yaki Onigiri

-Simple to prepare in your kitchen, this dish is a must-try for anyone looking to delve into the world of Japanese cuisine—a crispy, delicious experience that’s both traditional and innovative.
+Additionally, simple to prepare in your kitchen, this dish is a must-try for anyone looking to delve into the world of Japanese cuisine—a crispy, delicious experience that’s both traditional and innovative.

 Himono

-You may be familiar with the Japanese using seaweed (nori) and ginger to preserve fish but they also used techniques that are more common in South-East Asia – which was the preservation of fish using salt and drying naturally in the sun.
+You may be familiar with the Japanese using seaweed (nori) and ginger to preserve fish.
+But they also used techniques that are more common in South-East Asia – which was the preservation of fish using salt and drying naturally in the sun.
 You can eat Himono as a snack without any preparation.
 You can also grill or fry it and coat it with soy sauce to make it the main dish, which is often eaten with rice.

 Soul Food